A lavender outdoor summer table setting is so French and so easy to set up.

 Lavender is similar in a way to thyme so you can use it in similar ways.

 I also purchased some culinary lavender and used it in ice cubes and in the butter.
 A little goes a long way so just a bit of lavender in the butter adds a really fragrant amount.

 Culinary lavender isn’t much different from the dried lavender they sell except that it’s harvested much sooner so it has less oils.
 I asked if you can eat dried lavender even if it doesn’t say ‘culinary’ lavender and they said yes!
 I had no idea it was the same lavender you can eat.

 While I was there I also picked up some lavender shortbread which is delicious.
 I also like their lavender tea.

-I’ve had this outdoor tea cart for a couple of years now and it’s been tucked away in the basement.
+I’ve had this outdoor tea cart for a couple of years now and I’ve used it indoors and now out on the patio.

 I added lavender to a mini crock as well as milk jars.
 The milk jars are sitting in a wooden tool box, another find at my birth mother’s barn.
 I actually found four wooden toolboxes that day!